canhcutcon/server-go/README.md

 This is the place to put your project's website data if you are not using GitHub pages.

 See the /website directory for examples.

+Commands Executed:
+cd /Users/kelvin/server-go/cmd/server: Changes the current directory to the server directory inside cmd, which is part of the server-go project. go mod init server: Initializes a new module named server in the current directory, creating a new go.mod file.
+This is typically done to track the dependencies of this particular part of your application. go mod tidy: (Suggested by the output) This command is recommended to add missing module requirements and remove unnecessary ones.
+It wasn't executed but is a good practice to keep the module tidy and up-to-date. go run cmd/server/main.go: Attempts to run the main.go file located in the cmd/server directory from the project's root.
+However, this command fails with the error stat cmd/server/main.go: no such file or directory, indicating that the path provided doesn't point to an existing main.go file.

+The error message "could not import github.com/canhcutcon/server-go-postgres/pkg/gee (current file is not included in a workspace module)" indicates a couple of potential issues with your Go environment and project setup.
+Let's address these:

+Module Not Found in GOPATH or GO111MODULE:

+Ensure that your Go environment is correctly set up with GOPATH.
+If you are using Go modules (which is likely, since there's a go.mod file), ensure that the GO111MODULE environment variable is set to on.
+Run go mod tidy in your project root to ensure all dependencies are correctly fetched and recorded in your go.mod file.
+Workspace Configuration:

+The error suggests that the file server.go is not recognized as part of a Go module.
+This can happen if the IDE or text editor you are using is not correctly configured to recognize your project's structure.
+Ensure that your IDE or editor is opened at the root directory of your Go module (where the go.mod file is located).
+Incorrect Import Path:

+Verify that the import path github.com/canhcutcon/server-go-postgres/pkg/gee is correct.
+If this is a local package within your project, it should be referenced relative to the module name declared in your go.mod file.
+If gee is a local package, its import path should typically be something like module-name/pkg/gee, where module-name is the module name declared in your go.mod file.
+To further assist, I can examine the go.mod file and the structure of the gee package in your project.
+This will help in determining if the issue is due to an incorrect import path or a misconfigured module.
+Shall we proceed with this examination?